caelcs/dateflow/README.md

 `from(String date, String dateFormat)`: Create Instant from String, using system default ZoneId.

-`fromUTC(Date date)`: Create Instant from Date, the assumption here is that the date time is already in UTC.
+`from(Date date)`: Create Instant from Date, the assumption here is that the date time is already in UTC.

-`fromUTC(String date, String dateFormat)`: Create Instant from String, format needs to be provided and the assumption here is that the date time is already in UTC.

-`fromUTC(String date)`: Create Instant from Date, the assumption here is that the date time is already in UTC and using a default datetime format.

-`fromUTC(LocalDateTime dateTime)`: Create Instant from LocalDateTime, the assumption here is that the date time is already in UTC.

-`fromUTC(LocalDate localDate)`: Create Instant from Date, the assumption here is that the date time is already in UTC.

 ## Reset time to 00:00:00 or 23:59:59:999
 ```